upendrabhattarai/Earwig_genome_project/Denovo_repeat_library/LTRharvest&LTRdigest.md

 # 1. Repeat library preparation
 ## ii.
 LTRharvest & LTRdigest
-We need to install GenomeTools first [See](http://genometools.org/) Finds LTR retrotransposons in the genome
+We need to install GenomeTools first [See](http://genometools.org/) Finds LTR retrotransposons in the genome.

 `Script for LTRharvest`
 ```
 #!/bin/bash -e